cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 Now you need to implement the answer to the player's query in `grpc_query_can_play_move.go`.
 Differentiate between two types of errors:

 * Errors relating to the move, returning a reason.
-* Errors if a move test is impossible, returning an error.
+* Errors indicating a move test is impossible, returning an error.

 1. The game needs to be fetched.
 If it does not exist at all, you can return an error message because you did not test the move: